LLC in NC: Everything You Need to Know

 This is the first and most vital step when it comes to beginning your LLC.

 You should complete some research to make sure the name you pick is suited to your business and what it does.
 Names that are easily identifiable, searchable, and recognizable are a good choice when it comes to customers.
 Take note that the business name you choose must contain the words Limited Liability Company or the shortening L.L.C. or LLC.

-There are certain words and phrases (e.g. Bank, Attorney, and University) that involve extra documentation and may require an authorized individual, for example, a medical specialist or legal advisor, to be a designated member or partial owner of the LLC.
-Other words and phrases to look out for are those that would confound your LLC with a government or state office (e.g. FBI, Secret Service, Treasury and so on.)
+There are certain words and phrases (e.g., Bank, Attorney, and University) that involve extra documentation and may require an authorized individual, for example, a medical specialist or legal adviser, to be a designated member or partial owner of the LLC.
+Other words and phrases to look out for are those that would confound your LLC with a government or state office (e.g., FBI, Secret Service, Treasury and so on.)
 These cannot be in the business name you choose.

 You may hold a business name for 120 days by documenting an Application to Reserve a Business Entity Name with the North Carolina Secretary of State.
 You must send the application by mail to the Office of the Secretary of State.
 Keep in mind that the filing charge is $30 and the name can be saved for up to 10 years.

 Before you choose a name and send in your paperwork to reserve it, you should check the desired LLC name to see if it has already been taken.
 LLCs must record Articles of Organization with the Secretary of State.